joeisdone/joeisdone.github.io/demographics.md

 ![Population changes](/images/population-change.jpg)

-Per [this website](https://www.ncdemography.org/2020/09/09/who-are-ncs-new-voters-a-2020-update/), new voters tend to be strongly unaffiliated.
+Per [this website](https://www.ncdemography.org/2020/09/09/who-are-ncs-new-voters-a-2020-update/), new voters tend to be unaffiliated.

 > New voter registrations suggest an overall swing away from major parties and towards unaffiliated, with the greatest impact on the Democrat share of registrations.
 Among new registrants since the 2016 general election:
 > * 42.3% registered unaffiliated vs. 30.3% of prior registrants (+12.0 percentage points (pp))